 Victims of the bank scam are often asked to call a toll-free number and provide information, such as their debit card or account number and password, to a fake automated system.
 Victims have complained they have received text messages claiming their bank account is frozen with a toll free number to call to clear things up.

-“These hackers are looking for you to respond with vital information that can ultimately lead to identity theft,” said David C. Smitherman, BBB President & CEO.
+“These hackers are looking for you to respond with vital information that can ultimately lead to identity theft,” said Rosemary Nye President and CEO of the of Better Business Bureau.
 “In the cases of the lottery ‘smishing’ scam, hackers want you to wire over money before receiving your ‘prize,’ one of the biggest red flags of a ‘smishing’ scam.”